nvbogachev/homepage/content/teaching/gaddg21s.md

 Here is the page of my course "Geometry, arithmetic and dynamics of discrete groups" (in Russian) for the 3rd--5th year students or PhD students of IUM, MIPT, and HSE.
 The course is conducted online via Zoom.

+### Abstract/Overview
+Modern research directions in geometry, topology and discrete groups often combine geometrical, arithmetical and dynamical methods.
+This course is mostly devoted to hyperbolic manifolds and orbifolds, but also discrete subgroups of Lie groups and arithmetic groups are discussed.
+Vinberg's theory of hyperbolic reflection groups is of special interest in the framework of this course.
+This theory provides a lot of interesting examples and methods which turn out to be useful for different purposes.
+In the end of the course we discuss recent results published or accepted for publication in top mathematical journals, as well as some open problems both recently posed and with a long (30-40 years and more) history.

+### Prerequisities

+Group theory, differential geometry, introduction to topology, foundations of Riemannian geometry.

+### Program/Syllabus

+1. Introduction (general picture: what are we studying?).
+Elements of general and algebraic topology: topological manifolds and constructions, homotopies, fundamental groups, coverings.

+2. Riemannian geometry: smooth manifolds, Lie groups, Riemannian manifolds, symmetric homogeneous spaces, spaces of constant sectional curvature, hyperbolic Lobachevsky space $\HH^n$.

+3. A bit more of Riemannian geometry (isometric mappings of Riemannian manifolds, totally geodesic submanifolds, Riemannian manifolds with boundary).
+Hyperbolic geometry (metrics and metric tensors in different models, geodesics, compactification, isometries and classification of isometries: elliptic, parabolic and loxodromic/hyperbolic motions).

+4. Group actions by homeomorphisms, elements of group theory, geometric group theory, discrete transformation groups, discrete isometry groups, and discrete subgroups of Lie groups: properly discontinuous group actions, discrete subgroups of topological groups, finitely generated and finitely presented groups, torsion-free groups, and the Selberg lemma (without proof), free groups, solvable groups, the Tits alternative (without proof), ping-pong lemma, Haar measure on a locally compact group, lattices in Lie groups (discrete subgroups of finite covolume with respect to the Haar measure), a fundamental domain for a discrete transformation group, and examples.

+5. The Haar measure on the classical groups: $\GL_n(\R)$, the group of strictly upper triangular matrices, $\mathbf{PSL}_2(\R)$, etc. Lattices (discrete subgroups of finite covolume with respect to Haar measure) in Lie groups and basic properties of lattices.
+The volume finiteness of a fundamental domain for a lattice and compactness of a fundamental domain for a uniform lattice.
+The Dirichlet domain.
+Fundamental domain as a generalized convex polyhedron.
+Equality of volumes of fundamental domains.

+6. Proof of the classification of isometries in hyperbolic space: elliptic, parabolic and loxodromic motions.
+The limit set and its properties.
+Cusps of fundamental polyhedra.
+Cusps of surfaces and manifolds.
+The idea behind the proof of the ping-pong lemma, and the Schottky group.
+The Poincare method.

+7. Hyperbolic surfaces: examples.
+Geometrization of surfaces.
+Modular group.
+Reflection groups.
+Elliptic and parabolic reflection groups.
+Vinberg's theory of hyperbolic reflection groups.
+Coxeter polyhedra and Coxeter --- Vinberg diagrams.
+Finiteness and compactness criteria for hyperbolic Coxeter polyhedra.
+Absence of compact Coxeter polytopes in high-dimensional Lobachevsky spaces.
+Discrete groups of Euclidean isometries.
+Bieberbach's theorem.
+Affine flat manifolds and their fundamental groups.
+The Auslander conjecture.
+The presence of free subgroups in lattices in $\PO_{n,1}(\R)$.

+8. Basic concepts of geometric group theory: Cayley graphs, quasi-isometries, fundamental lemma of geometric group theory (the Schwarz -- Milnor lemma), Gromov hyperbolicity.
+Surface deformations: rectangular hexagons, hyperbolic pairs pf pants, pants decomposition of surfaces, moduli spaces, Teichmüller spaces, mapping class groups.
+Formulations of rigidity theorems: Mostov, Margulis, Prasad.

+9. Proof of the Mostov rigidity theorem, part 1: lifting a smooth homotopy to pseudo-isometry, extension to a ball homeomorphism, quasi-conformality and differentiability on the ideal boundary.

+10. Proof of the Mostow rigidity theorem, part 2: dynamics and ergodic theory, ergodicity of geodesic flows on hyperbolic manifolds, the Howe — Moore ergodicity theorem, ergodicity of group actions, conformal map on the ideal boundary = hyperbolic isometry, two approaches to completing the proof of the Mostow rigidity.

+11. Number theory: the Galois theory.
+Algebraic k-groups.
+Arithmetic and quasi-arithmetic groups.
+The famous theorems of Margulis.
+Three types of arithmetic lattices in the Lie group $\PO_{n,1}(\R)$.

+12. Algebraic k-groups: k-groups, simple and semisimple k-groups, maximal k-tori, Tits classification of semisimple groups.
+Three types of arithmetic lattices in the Lie group $\PO_{n,1}(\R)$: quadratic forms, quaternion algebras and triality.
+Vinberg's theory of hyperbolic reflection groups.
+Vinberg's arithmeticity criterion.
+Finiteness and classification of maximal arithmetic reflection groups in Lobachevsky spaces: known results and open problems.

+13. The continuation of Lecture 12: algebraic groups, the Dynkin diagrams and the Tits classification, as well as type II arithmetic hyperbolic lattices defined using quaternion algebras.

+14. Arithmetic subgroups in $\mathbf{PSL}_2(\R)$ and $\mathbf{PSL}_2(\CC)$.
+Non-arithmetic manifolds constructed by Gromov and Pyatetsky--Shapiro.
+Quasi-arithmetic manifolds of Agol, Belolipetsky, Thomson.
+Totally geodesic subspaces of hyperbolic orbifolds.
+The idea behind the proof of the recently obtained (2018--2021) arithmeticity criterion: a hyperbolic orbifold is arithmetic if and only if it contains infinitely many totally geodesic suborbifolds.

 ## Геометрия, арифметика и динамика дискретных групп